SSoelvsten/bdd-benchmark/README.md

   Unlike Adiar it also supports sharing of nodes between BDDs at the cost of memoization and garbage collection.

+  We use the [revived version](https://github.com/SSoelvsten/cal) which has CMake support and a C++ API.

 - **CUDD**:
   The most popular BDD package.
 It uses depth-first algorithms and a unique node